-3D Metal Workx has been in the welding industry since 2004.
-We are based in Sebenza, Edenvale, Gauteng, South Africa.
-Our workshop is fully equipped with imported Italian Welding machines, MIG, TIG and ARC to surpass all expectations on Weld Quality.
-Whether it be plate or tubing 3D Metal Workx is capable of welding any type, size and thickness material.
+3D Metal Workx has been in the welding industry since 2004 and are based in Sebenza, Edenvale, Gauteng.
+Our workshop is fully equipped with imported Italian welding machines which provide superior MIG, TIG and ARC welding, surpassing all expectations on weld quality.
+Whether it be plate or tubing 3D Metal Workx is capable of welding material of any type, size and thickness.

-The major difference between Mig and Tig welding is that one process uses a continuously feeding wire (MIG) and the other you use long welding rods and slowly feed them into the weld puddle (TIG).
-MIG and TIG welding both use an electric arc to make the weld.
+The difference between MIG and TIG welding is that one process uses a continuously feeding wire (MIG), and the other uses long welding rods which slowly feed into the weld puddle (TIG).
+MIG and TIG welding both use an electric ARC to make the weld.

-MIG welding is a very simple and easy process to learn compared to learning how to TIG weld.
-The technical names for these are metal inert gas (MIG), and tungsten inert gas (TIG).
+MIG welding is a very simple and easy process compared to TIG welding.
+The technical names for these are “metal inert gas” (MIG), and “tungsten inert gas (TIG)”.
 A MIG welder works by using a continuously feeding spool of welding wire that burns, melts and fuses both the base and parent metals together.
-You can weld a variety of materials such as mild steel, stainless steel and aluminium.
+This is suitable for materials such as mild steel, stainless steel and aluminium.
 A range of material thicknesses can be welded from thin gauge sheet metal right up to heavier structural plates.

-TIG welding on the other hand is more commonly used for your thinner gauge materials.
-Items that are made with this process are things like kitchen sinks and tool boxes.
-The biggest benefit is that you can get your power down really low and not blow through the metal.
+TIG welding, on the other hand, is more commonly used for thinner gauge materials for example kitchen sinks and tool boxes.
+The biggest benefit is being able to keep power down low and thus not blowing through the metal.

 Spot welding is one of the oldest welding processes and is used in a wide range of industries.
 It is primarily used for joining parts that are up to 3mm in thickness, for example, sheet metal